mvs-develop/dev.bitshares.works/docs/knowledge_base/kb/broadcasr_trnx.rst

 You can see that each operation has own ``fee_parameter_type`` definition and calculates the fee.
 About the "fee" is another big topic.
 We would like to visit it in another section.

-What is a transaction in BitShares blockchain?
+What is a transaction in DNA blockchain?
 Well, you might say "group of operations".
 That's true also.
 We have implemented almost fifty operation types.
-You can find :ref:`BitShares blockchain operations list here <lib-operations>`.
+You can find :ref:`DNA blockchain operations list here <lib-operations>`.

 Protocols (transactions)
 -------------------------

-There are protocols to build up BitShares blockchain components and systems.
+There are protocols to build up DNA blockchain components and systems.
 A protocol is a set of rules.
-It might be a good idea to know what types of protocols (rules) BitShares blockchain has.
+It might be a good idea to know what types of protocols (rules) DNA blockchain has.

 :transaction: All transactions are sets of operations that must be applied atomically.